alphadl/SafeLVM_with_AMIA/README.md

 # SafeLVLM_with_AMIA
-Towards Safe LVM with Automatic Masking and Joint Intention Analysis
+Towards Safe LVLM with Automatic Masking and Joint Intention Analysis